By Guest Blogger, Terry Ryder, founder, hotspotting.com.au and propertyU

 The Northern Beaches is an ever popular lifestyle choice and real estate in the area is in high demand.
 Blocks of land are relatively large and good value compared to their eastern suburbs peers.

-The median house price on the Northern Beaches is $1.4 million according to CoreLogic RP Data, however real estate prices vary significantly between suburbs.
-Around $2 million will buy you an average house in Seaforth, while you will need $3 million in Whale beach but only $1.26 million for property in Wheeler Heights and Narraweena.
+The median house price on the Northern Beaches is circa $2 million according to CoreLogic RP Data, however real estate prices vary significantly between suburbs.
+Around $3 million will buy you an average house in Seaforth, while you will need $4.5 million+ in Whale beach

 There are some charming period homes in the Manly area, however the majority of homes on the Northern Beaches were constructed post-World War II and built to capitalise on possible views.
 Some properties in Palm Beach, Narrabeen and Manly are even fortunate enough to have both ocean and still water views.